-It can serve as a nursing cover, changing cloth, or even as a bedsheet for a small baby cot.
+It can be a nursing cover, changing cloth, or even a bedsheet for a small baby cot.

-As a new mom, you might get plenty of receiving blankets for your newborn.
+As a new mom, you might get plenty of receiving blankets for your newborn as gifts.

 What is a swaddle blanket?

-It serves great as a car seat cover, as a burp cloth, or even as a cuddly toy for your baby.
+It serves excellent as a car seat cover, burp cloth, or even a cuddly toy for your baby.

 How to use a swaddle

 When swaddled, a baby can’t move around its arms and legs.
 On the one hand, this gives a feeling of security, similar to the tightness in the womb.
-On the other hand, it allows your baby to develop a feeling for the own body through the resistance of the cloth wrapped around.
+On the other hand, it allows your baby to develop a sense of their body through the resistance of the cloth wrapped around them.

 Swaddling a baby is useful as long as the baby is not yet fully aware of its movements, up to a maximum of six months of age.

 If your baby might be able to roll over from back to tummy while swaddled, or generally, if your baby is big or strong enough to break out of the swaddle, it is time to stop swaddling.